a life made luxurious

 Find comfort in the familiar

-Behold: the slipper – once the preserve of gents in robes; now an It-shoe that regularly graces the catwalks and is a permanent fixture in our wardrobes.
+Behold: the slipper – once the preserve of gents in dressing gowns; now an It-shoe that regularly graces the catwalks and is a permanent fixture in our wardrobes.
 So how did something so quotidian become so luxurious?
 Well, you can thank designers Demna Gvasalia and Alessandro Michele, among others.
 Their pioneering approach to fashion – or antifashion – has seen familiar, everyday pieces recast in unexpectedly new, luxurious guises (think Vetements’ DHL T-shirts, Gucci’s furry Princetown loafers, Céline slides…).
 So slip on your slippers (we’ll take these elegant numbers from Malone Souliers, thank you very much), and bask in the joy of finding footwear’s Holy Grail: a shoe that’s both comfortable and chic.

 Take care of yourself